shaldengeki/albatross/README.markdown

     import albatross
     etiConn = albatross.Albatross(username="LlamaGuy", password="hunter2")
-    etiConn.searchTopics(allWords="luelinks")
+    sampleTopics = etiConn.searchTopics(allWords="luelinks")
+    print str(sampleTopics[0])

 Alternatively, you can also provide a cookie string to Albatross in lieu of a username and password:

     import albatross
     etiConn = albatross.Albatross(cookieString="your-cookie-string-here", cookieFile="your-cookie=file-here.txt")
-    etiConn.searchTopics(allWords="luelinks")
+    sampleTopics = etiConn.searchTopics(allWords="luelinks")
+    print str(sampleTopics[0])

 By default, if you specify a username+password or cookieString+cookieFile pair upon construction, Albatross will attempt to re-authenticate with ETI if it detects that you have been logged out.
+If you've provided a username+password, it will attempt to log you back into ETI.
+If you've provided a cookiestring+file, it will reload the cookiestring from the provided file.
 You can disable this behavior when you call the constructor, like so:

     etiConn = albatross.Albatross(username="LlamaGuy", password="hunter2", reauth=False)

-This behavior is disabled if you specify a cookieString but no cookieFile, or if cookieFile does not exist on your system.
+This behavior is disabled by default if you specify a cookieString but no cookieFile, or if cookieFile does not exist on your system.

 Tests
 -----